damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 project.
 In GitLab 8.6 we have automated this button: every 10 pushes, but no more than once per hour, GitLab will run `git gc` on repositories.
 This should (slightly) improve Git disk use and performance.
+- We split LDAPSyncworker and LDAPGroupSync worker.
+Performance will be greatly improved for large installations.
+LDAPSyncworker runs once per hour.
+In our benchmark runs, for 20,000 users and 10,000 groups, the sync takes 15 minutes.
+This is in contrast to hours or, in extreme cases, 1-2 days for the old LDAPSyncWorker (which synced groups, too).

 ### Updates in the omnibus-gitlab package